How Organization Saves You Time and Money

 We all want to be more organized.
-We want that clean, beautiful kitchen to show off to our friends.
+Do you dream of that clean, beautiful kitchen to show off to our friends.
 We want to lose the stack of mail on the counter and create a filing system that will make us feel on top of things, all the time.
 We drool over Pinterest posts of tidy closets and gleaming home offices.
 Is it all a dream?
 How many of us really achieve the organized life we seek?

 To learn more about how organization can save you time and money, keep reading, or listen to Jennifer expand on this topic in her recent KTRS interview!

 As Life Gets Busier, Organization Gets More Important

 For many of us, September is the busiest month of the year.
 A new urgency comes into our lives, whether it’s because of the start of a new school year, or the looming final quarter of a business year.
 Plus, with cooler weather comes one holiday after another: Halloween, Thanksgiving, Christmas … Wouldn’t life be easier if we had a few more hours in the day and a few extra dollars in our pockets?

 Being disorganized doesn’t just cause unnecessary stress.
 It can also cost you.
 Have you ever had to pay a late fee because of misplaced mail?
 Have you ever thrown out perfectly good vegetables because you left them in the back of the refrigerator?
 How many times have you bought a new pair of socks or sunglasses, just because you couldn’t find a pair in your closet?